ovflowd/yupi/README.md

 Yupi is open-source, and under <b>MIT License</b>
 Anyone can edit, download, do a copy, change credits, do whathever.
 Moreover, this is the official repository of the emulator.
-Me [Claudio Santoro](https://github.com/sant0ro) doesn't receive any budget, money or callback for this work.
+Me [Claudio Santoro](https://github.com/sant0ro) and [Felix](https://github.com/TheDoct0r11) doesn't receive any budget, money or callback for this work.
 Also i never asked money before for anyone.
 Soo what are you waiting?

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FLYXSZ5B3G9NC)